Deardorff's Glossary of International Economics

 - Y -

 Year-on-year Compared to the corresponding data from one year previously.
-For example, if a firm's 2nd-quarter profit rose 12% y/y, then its 2nd-quarter profit this year was 12% higher than its 2nd quarter profit the year before.
+For example, if a firm's 2nd-quarter profit rose 12% y/y, then its 2nd-quarter profit this year would be 12% higher than its 2nd quarter profit the year before.
 Same as year-over-year.

 Yield The amount of return on an investment, normally expressed as percent per year; the interest rate.